Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 implement the EOF behavior.
 But these changes will only make it a little slower (only a little, IO is the least common instruction).

-Even so, the optimized interpreter is still faster than this JIT compiler.
+Even so, the optimized interpreter is still at par with this JIT compiler.
 Nevertheless, nothing prevent us to apply the exact optimizations used in the interpreter, and on top of that compile them to machine code.